r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 ## Whole Team Approach K1 (Recall the advantage of the whole team approach)

-One of the important skills for a tester is the ability to work effectively in a team context and to contribute positively to the team goals.
-The whole team approach – a practice coming from Extreme Programming (see section 2.1) – builds upon this skill.

-In the whole-team approach any team member with the necessary knowledge and skills can perform any task, and everyone is responsible for quality.
-The team members share the same workspace (physical or virtual), as co-location facilitates communication and interaction.
-The whole team approach improves team dynamics, enhances communication and collaboration within the team, and creates synergy by allowing the various skill sets within the team to be leveraged for the benefit of the project.

-Testers work closely with other team members to ensure that the desired quality levels are achieved.
-This includes collaborating with business representatives to help them create suitable acceptance tests and working with developers to agree on the test strategy and decide on test automation approaches.
-Testers can thus transfer testing knowledge to other team members and influence the development of the product.

-Depending on the context, the whole team approach may not always be appropriate.
-For instance, in some situations, such as safety-critical, a high level of test independence may be needed.
+The "whole-team approach" in testing, rooted in Extreme Programming, emphasizes collaboration where all team members share responsibility for quality.
+In this model, any team member with the required skills can handle any task,
+creating a cohesive and dynamic environment.
+Co-location (physical or virtual) supports effective
+communication, and the diverse skills within the team are utilized to enhance project outcomes.
+Testers collaborate closely with business representatives and developers to establish acceptance tests,
+test strategy, and automation.
+However, in specific contexts like safety-critical projects, a high degree of test independence may be required, limiting the use of the whole-team approach.

 ## Independence of Testing
-A certain degree of independence makes the tester more effective at finding defects due to differences between the author’s and the tester’s cognitive biases (cf. Salman 1995).
-Independence is not, however, a replacement for familiarity, e.g., developers can efficiently find many defects in their own code.
+Independence in testing can enhance effectiveness by reducing cognitive biases
+between the author and tester, though it doesn't replace the need for familiarity with the product.

 Work products can be tested by their author (no independence), by the author's peers from the same team (some independence), by testers from outside the author's team but within the organization (high independence), or by testers from outside the organization (very high independence).
-For most projects, it is usually best to carry out testing with multiple levels of independence (e.g., developers performing component and component integration testing, test team performing system and system integration testing, and business representatives performing acceptance testing).
+A mixed approach is often ideal, where developers, test teams, and business representatives handle different testing stages.

 The main benefit of independence of testing is that independent testers are likely to recognize different kinds of failures and defects compared to developers because of their different backgrounds, technical perspectives, and biases.
 Moreover, an independent tester can verify, challenge, or disprove assumptions made by stakeholders during specification and implementation of the system.

-However, there are also some drawbacks.
-Independent testers may be isolated from the development team, which may lead to a lack of collaboration, communication problems, or an adversarial relationship with the development team.
-Developers may lose a sense of responsibility for quality.
-Independent testers may be seen as a bottleneck or be blamed for delays in release.
+However, drawbacks include potential isolation from developers, communication issues,
+strained team dynamics, and the risk of developers disengaging from quality ownership,
+with independent testers possibly being blamed for delays.
 ___
 ## Sources
 - A. Doronins, ISTQB® Foundation: Getting Started, https://app.pluralsight.com/